thisisawesome1994/youtube-video-bot/README.md

 [Runs both www.youtube.com/watch as music.youtube.com/watch links!!]

-Note: launch.exe launches 60 threads using launch.bat, and requires dotnet 4.8, and a 6 core/12 thread processor.
-Passmark as of 4-9-2020 should be 13k
+Note: launch.exe launches 60 threads using launch.bat, and requires dotnet 4.8, and a 12 core/24 thread processor.
+Passmark as of 4-9-2020 should be around 13k.
+I included the visual studio code file, so you can create your own launch.exe adjusted to your situation.